Located in Santa Cruz, CA.

 I have receipts for everything of significance.

 metal fuel filter.
-(Secondary fuel filter was checked.)
+(Secondary fuel filter was checked in 2022.)
 This 1987

 4Runner 4x4 22RE SR5 runs fine, usually starts easily if the